trabajo-profesional-fiuba/assignment-service/README.md

 An assignment service designed to solve assignment problems such as:

-- Assign people or person to an incomplete team of students.
+- Assign people or person to an incomplete group of students.
 - Assign topic and tutors to groups of students.
 - Assign presentation dates to groups of students.